Have you had açorda?

 The cake, we learned also comes as a mousse, and that’s the version Cristina prefers.

-The Portuguese sweets followed by coffee was the perfect end to a typical Portuguese meal with a warm and generous Portuguese family.
+The Portuguese desserts followed by coffee was the perfect end to a typical Portuguese meal with a warm and generous Portuguese family.

 Food opens doors and connects us in more ways than we might imagine.
 Services like Airbnb make it easy to meet locals and share experiences

 When you have the opportunity to share a meal with a local family, you discover that you are more alike than you are different.

 Through sharing stories at Cristina’s dinner table, we found our points of commonality.
 We talked about our lives and what mattered.
 Whether it was traveling to discover the world, or setting up a holistic learning center, fulfillment was at the core.

 The warm environment Cristina created in the Lisbon cooking class and the traditional Alentejo dishes brought us together in a powerful way.

 At that table, “the center of the universe”, from about 8:00 pm to 11:00 pm, we crossed geographic barriers and shared a special moment.